 Using coloured pencils in different ways can help to make parts of words memorable.
 Your child could highlight the tricky parts of the word or write the tricky part in a different colour.
-They could also write each letter in a different colour.
+They could also write each letter in a different colour, or write the word in red, then overlay in orange, yellow and so on.